perpetualintelligence/docs/docfx_project/articles/pi-cli/framework.md

 > _**In short, if what you want to achieve is doable in the .NET ecosystem, it is possible with pi-cli.**_

 # Learn to Use
 To build a modern CLI terminal for simple use cases, a CLI terminal that handles authentication, or a CLI terminal that interacts with a complex distributed system via protected APIs, you don't have to be a microservices or distributed systems expert.
-But eventually, you need to be :) similar to an [eventually-consistent system](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/distributed-data-management).
+But eventually, you can be :) similar to an [eventually-consistent system](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/distributed-data-management).
 We believe in agile development and agile learning.
 So, pick a learning model that works for you!

 ## I want to create my first modern CLI and learn as I go on
 - Please create an account with us at https://www.perpetualintelligence.com